-How WE DO THIS COURSE.
+How we do this course.
 This course has a pretty predictable rhythm to it.
 Before class you will read sections from the book on the day's topic and take a quiz on Canvas to enforce the reading.
 In class we will highlight the main ideas from the reading and work through sample problems together.
 After class you will complete the assigned problem sets for the next class.
-Occasionally there will be supplemental videos to reinforce specific concepts.